harshit2123/Chatbot-App/README.md

 cd backend && .venv/bin/python -m pytest
 ```

-**98 tests, no skips.** Each suite creates its own isolated database on demand, so
+**91 tests.** Each suite creates its own isolated database on demand, so the suite
-the suite runs from a clean machine with only Postgres up.
+runs from a clean machine with only Postgres up.
+The 30 database-backed tests skip
+if Postgres is unreachable; the other 61 run anywhere.

+(It was 98 before the Celery worker was removed — `test_worker.py` and its 7 tests
+went with it. `test_spool.py` was rewritten against the SDK's `LogClient` API rather
+than the module globals it replaced; every assertion in it survived the move.)

 Two testing decisions worth noting.
 Suites get **separate databases** so seeded row
 counts stay deterministic when run together, and a `conftest` snapshots the